 - Plant out any biennial plants sown earlier such as foxgloves, wallflowers and violas.

-- Keep dead-heading annuals and perennials to extend there performance.
+- Keep dead-heading annuals and perennials to extend their performance.

 - Plant spring flowering bulbs, but not tulips.
 They need to be planted in November to prevent tulip fire.

 - Empty compost bins, using any well-rotted compost.
 Half-rotted compost can be used as mulch.

 - Clear pond-weed and net your pond in anticipation of autumn leaf fall.

 - Now is the best time to improve clay soils before its too wet or frozen.
 Incorporate organic matter and/or horticultural grit.

 - Clean out your greenhouse, empty pots etc. to reduce the risk of pests and disease next year.
 Remove the shading so plants receive the maximum amount of daylight.